ConnorClark22/thrasher-soty/README.md

 **1. Calculate and display data based on an external factor**

-    This was achieved by creating a live countdow until the day the contest is announced on the home page of the site.
+-This was achieved by creating a live countdow until the day the contest is announced on the home page of the site.

-    The code for this can be found in the countdown.js file.
+-The code for this can be found in the countdown.js file.